3DStreamingToolkit/docs-3dstk/large-scale.md

 ## Introduction

 3DStreamingToolkit's purpose is to allow building powerful stereoscopic 3D experiences that run on the cloud and stream to low-powered devices.
-In order to achieve this, a large-scale architecture is required that has all the required WebRTC servers (signaling and TURN) and an orchestrator capable of monitoring and scaling up/down pools of VMs that host the rendering applications.
-Clients can easily connect to the signaling server and the orchestator will decide what VM should connect to the user.
+To achieve this, a large-scale architecture is required that has all the required WebRTC servers (signaling and TURN) and an orchestrator capable of monitoring and scaling up/down pools of VMs that host the rendering applications.
+Clients can easily connect to the signaling server and the orchestrator will decide what VM should connect to the user.

 Key components:
 1. Signaling Server Web API